 - Dimmers.
 These reduce the brightness (and heat) coming from the bulb.
 You can buy these separately for lamps that aren’t dimmable.
 You’ll have to manually monitor the temperature inside the vivarium if you don’t have a thermostat.

 Burns can also occur if your snake touches the bulb.
-To avoid this, place the light out of reach of your snake, preferably outside the vivarium.
+To avoid this, place the light out of reach of your snake, preferably outside of the vivarium.

 Can You Use a Regular Light Bulb as a Heat Lamp?